Kruithne/wow.export/README.md

 wow.export is a node-webkit port of [Marlamin's](https://github.com/Marlamin) [WoW Export Tools](https://github.com/Marlamin/WoWExportTools/) which provides tools for extracting and converting files from the World of Warcraft game client or public CDN servers.

 ## Features
-- Cross-platform support for Windows, MacOS and Linux.
+- Soon™

 ## Installing
-To install wow.export, navigate to the ['Releases'](https://github.com/Kruithne/wow.export/releases) page and download the latest one for your operating system.
+To install wow.export, navigate to the ['Releases'](https://github.com/Kruithne/wow.export/releases) page and download the latest version.
 That's it!

+> **OSX/Linux**: For people not using Windows, we are currently not producing builds targeted for these platforms.
+You will need to make use of Wine to use wow.export for now or compile your own build.

 ## Building (Developers Only)
 - 🔨 Building wow.export **requires** Node 12.12.0 or above.